- Uncomplicated UTI: >95% of these infections are due to single organism.

 - E. coli (75-95%)

 - Uropathogenic E. coli (UPEC) most likely to cause UTIs are groups B2 and D that have "fitness elements" providing them with advantage in extraintestinal niche.

 - Other Enterobacteriaceae (e.g., K. pneumoniae, P. mirabilis)

-- Other organisms less common: other Enterobacteriaceae, P. aeruginosa, Group B and Group D Streptococci, and Enterococcus species.
+- Uncommon pathogens: P. aeruginosa, Group B and Group D Streptococci, Enterococcus species

 Bacterial Cystitis, Acute, Uncomplicated was found in Johns Hopkins ABX Guide.